CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

 ## Summary

-In this exercise, you have created Dev box definition, Network connection and Dev box pool in Microsoft Dev Box.
-Also you have accessed a Dev Box and explored its features.
+In this exercise, you have created a Dev box definition, Network connection and Dev box pool in Microsoft Dev Box.
+Also, you have accessed a Dev Box and explored its features.